 Motorists can expect to receive a bill in the mail 30-45 days after traveling through the cashless facility.
 It is also important to check email accounts for a toll bill, in case an email was previously provided.

 Motorists have approximately 30 days to pay a toll bill.
 If payment is not received by the due date, a second toll bill is sent with a $5 late fee.
-If the second bill is not paid by the due date, the toll bill escalates to a toll violation, and the motorist is mailed a Notice of Toll Violation (in an orange envelope) with a $100 violation fee per trip.
+If the second bill is not paid by the due date, the toll bill escalates to a toll violation, and the motorist is mailed a Notice of Toll Violation (in an orange envelope) with a violation fee.
+Violation fees are $50 per trip for travel over the Grand Island Bridges, and $100 per trip for travel over the Gov. Mario M. Cuomo Bridge.
 For questions regarding Notice of Toll violations, contact E-ZPass customer service at 1-800-333-8655.

 Failure to respond to three or more Notices of Violation within a five year period may result in suspension of a motorist’s vehicle registration by the New York State Department of Motor Vehicles under 15 NYCRR 127.14.